Can pets eat Olive Oil?

 Description

-Olive oil is a liquid fat pressed from olives and used in cooking, dressings, roasting, and marinades.
-It is sold as extra virgin, virgin, and refined grades with different flavor intensity.
-All forms are calorie-dense fats.
+Olive oil is a liquid fat pressed from olives, sold as extra virgin, virgin, and refined grades with different flavor intensity.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.